reachanandhere/PM2/README.md

 This instance will not have the changes made.
 Then the server will need to be restarted
 6. pm2 restart app / {id}
 7. pm2 delete 0

+When you use restart, pm2 kills and restarts all the processes at the same time.
+There is a short period of time during which the service is unavailable.

+With reload, pm2 restarts all processes one by one, always keeping at least one process running: